aws-samples/aws-builders-fair-projects/reinvent-2019/puente/game/README.md

 ### Note: add API connection url to PuenteAdapter file
-* Need to create puenteInfer lamdba and rest API before adding connection string *
+* Need to create puenteInfer lambda and rest API before adding connection string *

 ### Code Notes
 This project was bootstrapped with Create React App.